tania235/fisatmainproject/README.md

 This is a template for use in main project report.

 A tex file is given as a reference.
 Make changes to that tex file only.
 Inorder to get the tex file working you need to put all the files here in same folder.
-Requirements for gettinng this template working is
+Requirements for getting this template working is

  - TeXlive
  - Packages geometry, graphicx, url, titlesec, appendix, listings installed